 Bose, later joined the Indian National Congress.
 Bose worked under the leadership of Chittaranjan Das, an active member of Congress in Calcutta.
 It was Chittaranjan Das, who along with Motilal Nehru, left Congress and founded the Swaraj Party in 1922.

-In freedom struggle congress was large organisation.
-Subhash Chandra Bose became a strong leader in Congress and he made brave attempt to mould the entire party differently.
+In freedom struggle, Congress was large organization.
+Subhash Chandra Bose became a strong leader in Congress and he made the brave attempt to mold the entire party differently.
 After Gandhiji, if there was any other leader, who was able to rouse the masses, it was Netaji himself, such was his appeal.
 Netaji appealed to youth, the working class, women sections and those too who were not exactly impressed by INC. Congress party was always lenient and never in a position to oppose.
-Chittaranjan Das, Motilal Nehru, N.C.Kelkar were among the Congress members, who opposed Gandhiji’s suspension of the Non Cooperation movement in 1923, over the Chauri Chaura incident, creating a division between them and those who supported Gandhiji’s decision.
+Chittaranjan Das, Motilal Nehru, N.C.Kelkar was among the Congress members, who opposed Gandhiji’s suspension of the Non-Cooperation movement in 1923, over the Chauri Chaura incident, creating a division between them and those who supported Gandhiji’s decision.
 Subash Chandra Bose, along with Vithalbai Patel was becoming increasingly dissatisfied with the tactics of the Congress Party, with both of them favoring an increasingly militant and aggressive approach.
-Saubhash babu out rightly opposed this behavior.
+Subhash Babu outrightly opposed this behavior.
 This opposition was against Gandhi‘s philosophy.

 The way Netaji was ousted by Gandhiji and his coterie from the post of INC president at Tripura was a disgrace.
 Netaji was overwhelmingly voted as President of INC against Gandhiji’s hand-picked candidate B.P.
 Sitaramaiyah.
 Gandhijee took this defeat of Sitaramaiah as his own, and refusing to accept Netaji as INC President, went on a hunger strike.
 With Gandhiji refusing to accept Netaji as INC President, he was ultimately forced to resign, it was sheer humiliation.

-In order to acknowledge outside support and get freedom he went till Germany, Japan when it was period of 2nd world war!
+In order to acknowledge outside support and get the freedom, he went to Germany, Japan when it was period of the 2nd world war!
 He decided to induce soldiers from outside to get freedom.
-Nehru at that time said “If Subhash would bring soldiers from outside and enter India, then I would be the first person to take sword in hand and oppose him.”
+Nehru at that time said, “If Subhash would bring soldiers from outside and enter India, then I would be the first person to take sword in hand and oppose him.”
 This was Nehru’s disgust against Subhash primarily to butter Gandhijee.